Three-loop color-kinematics duality: A 24-dimensional solution space induced by new generalized gauge transformations: Introduction

-Taking advantage of the color `complications', a startling duality between color and kinematics was uncovered by Bern, Carrasco and Johansson \cite{Bern:2008qj, Bern:2010ue}.
-The color-kinematics (CK) duality proposes that the gauge theory amplitudes can be organized in terms of trivalent graphs such that the kinematic numerators satisfy identities in a one-to-one correspondence with color Jacobi identities.
-When combined together with the unitarity-cut method \cite{Bern:1994zx, Bern:1994cg, Britto:2004nc}, this duality makes it possible to allow high-loop constructions of gauge amplitudes with full-color dependence, see \emph{e.g.~}high loop amplitudes in SYM \cite{Carrasco:2011mn, Bern:2012uf, Bern:2013qca, Bern:2014sna, Johansson:2017bfl, Bern:2017ucb, Kalin:2018thp} and pure YM \cite{Boels:2013bi, Bern:2013yya, Mogull:2015adi}, and also Sudakov form factors up to five-loop in ${\cal N}=4$ SYM \cite{Boels:2012ew,Yang:2016ear, Lin:2020dyj}.
-Apart from the significance to gauge theories, the duality also builds up a bridge connecting gauge and gravity theories: the gravity amplitudes can be directly constructed from the Yang-Mills amplitudes in the CK-dual representation \cite{Bern:2010ue, Bern:2010yg}.
-The so-called `double copy' property have many impressive applications, for example to understand the ultraviolet properties of gravity theories \cite{Bern:2012uf,Bern:2012cd,Bern:2012gh,Bern:2013uka,Bern:2017yxu,Bern:2017ucb,Bern:2018jmv,Herrmann:2018dja}.
-An extensive recent review of the duality and its applications can be found in \cite{Bern:2019prr}.
+Taking advantage of the color ``complications", a remarkable duality between color and kinematics was discovered by Bern, Carrasco and Johansson \cite{Bern:2008qj, Bern:2010ue}.
+The color-kinematics (CK) duality proposes that the gauge theory amplitudes can be organized in terms of trivalent graphs such that the kinematic numerators satisfy identities in one-to-one correspondence with color Jacobi identities.
+When combined together with the generalized unitarity method \cite{Bern:1994zx, Bern:1994cg, Britto:2004nc}, this duality makes possible high-loop constructions of gauge amplitudes with full-color dependence, see \emph{e.g.~}high-loop amplitudes in SYM \cite{Carrasco:2011mn, Bern:2012uf, Bern:2013qca, Bern:2014sna, Johansson:2017bfl, Bern:2017ucb, Kalin:2018thp} and pure YM \cite{Boels:2013bi, Bern:2013yya, Bern:2015ooa, Mogull:2015adi}, and also Sudakov form factors up to five loops in ${\cal N}=4$ SYM \cite{Boels:2012ew,Yang:2016ear, Lin:2020dyj}.
+Apart from the significance to gauge theories, the duality also builds a bridge connecting gauge and gravity theories: the gravity amplitudes can be directly constructed from the Yang-Mills amplitudes in the CK-dual representation, via the ``double copy'' \cite{Bern:2010ue, Bern:2010yg}.
+The so-called ``double copy" property has many impressive utilities, for example, for understanding the ultraviolet properties of gravity theories \cite{Bern:2012uf,Bern:2012cd,Bern:2012gh,Bern:2013uka,Bern:2017yxu,Bern:2017ucb,Bern:2018jmv,Herrmann:2018dja}.
+A recent and extensive review of the duality and its applications can be found in \cite{Bern:2019prr}.